A perturbative probabilistic approach to quantum many-body systems: Multinomial perturbative scheme

 where $\hat{\boldsymbol{\Sigma}}^{(2)}$ and $\hat{\boldsymbol{\Sigma}}^{(2,0)}$ are the reduced versions of the matrices $\boldsymbol{\Sigma}^{(2)}$ and $\boldsymbol{\Sigma}^{(2,0)}$ and we have introduced the matrices $\widetilde{\boldsymbol{\Sigma}}^{(2)}$, $\overline{\boldsymbol{\Sigma}}^{(2)}$, $\widetilde{\boldsymbol{\Sigma}}^{(2,0)}$, $\overline{\boldsymbol{\Sigma}}^{(2,0)}$ and $\boldsymbol{\Gamma}$ with components $\alpha,\beta\in\hat{\mathscr{H}}$ given by

 Since $\widetilde{\boldsymbol{\Sigma}}^{(2)}$ and $\widetilde{\boldsymbol{\Sigma}}^{(2,0)}$ are nonsingular, equation (\ref{SOL_p2M}) can be rewritten as

 This is a nonsymmetric algebraic Riccati equation (NARE), which can be solved numerically by matrix factorization (Sch\"ur method) \cite{Laub} or iterative methods \cite{BIMP}.
 For details we refer to \ref{calculation.p2}.
-Once $\hat{\boldsymbol{p}}^{(2)}$ has been found, the complete set of second order perturbative parameters $\boldsymbol{p}^{(2)}$ is obtained using the sum rules (\ref{PPAR_SUM}) for $k=2$.
+Once $\hat{\boldsymbol{p}}^{(2)}$ has been found, the complete set of second-order perturbative parameters $\boldsymbol{p}^{(2)}$ is obtained using the sum rules (\ref{PPAR_SUM}) for $k=2$.